| The Uniqueness of Palestinian TerrorismMay 30, 2002By Prof. Louis Rene Beres, Purdue University

 whenever Sendero Luminoso exploded bombs in cars and buses, citizens uniformly condemned

+the terror.
 All Palestinian terror groups, on the other hand, are determined to use

 violence even where it is manifestly unsuitable for political gain and -as expressed at